 UCLan’s course portfolio is informed by its growing community of researchers who have built a reputation for world-leading or internationally excellent delivery within the areas of business, health, humanities and science.

 Providing students with an outstanding experience in all aspects of educational delivery is at the heart of the University’s educational vision.
 Over the coming decade this strategy will accelerate through the delivery of the University’s Campus Masterplan proposals.
-In the region of £200 million will be invested to create a world-class campus environment which blends new facilities with the creation of public, green spaces.
+A multi-million pound investment will be made to create a world-class campus environment which blends new facilities with the creation of public, green spaces.

 Central to the initial phase of development is a £30m+ Engineering Innovation Centre (EIC) which will establish UCLan as a leading University for engineering innovation.
 It will lead to an increase of 500 locally trained graduates each year and play an important role in the evolution of the UK’s Industrial Strategy.